The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

-\paragraph{Panel A (top): Iran vs. the Asian Tigers.} Iran enters the 1970s with comparatively \emph{low} doubling times (about 3--5 years), signalling a live, fast-growing system.
-Around 1979--1981 the red curve spikes abruptly to well above 20 years, a signature of collapse/stagnation; this regime shift coincides with the revolution and its immediate sequelae.
+\paragraph{Panel A (top): Iran vs. the Asian Tigers.} Iran enters the 1970s with comparatively \emph{low} doubling times (about 3--5 years), signalling an active, fast-growing system.
+Around 1979--1981 the red curve spikes abruptly to well above 20 years, a signature of stagnation; this regime shift coincides with the revolution and its immediate sequelae.
 Momentum then gradually normalizes in the late 1980s (back toward \(\sim\)6--7 years), briefly improves around 2000 (approaching \(\sim\)3 years), and subsequently deteriorates again during the 2010s (rising toward \(\sim\)8--10 years).

 In sharp contrast, South Korea and Taiwan maintain \emph{persistently low} doubling times through the 1980s--1990s (roughly \(\sim\)3--6 years), exactly the regime required for multi-decadal exponential scale-up.
 Singapore shows a similar pattern: momentum strengthens through the 1980s--1990s, then lengthens in the 2010s as a maturing system naturally slows.
-The key message of Panel~A is that the Tigers \emph{sustain} low doubling times for long horizons just as Iran transitions into a high-doubling-time regime circa 1979; even Iran’s later recovery does not keep momentum low for long enough to deliver convergence.
+Panel~A shows that the Tigers \emph{sustain} low doubling times for long horizons just as Iran transitions into a high-doubling-time regime circa 1979; even Iran’s later recovery does not keep momentum low for long enough to deliver convergence.

 \paragraph{Panel B (bottom): Iran vs. mature/regional scientific systems.} The Netherlands and Israel display the characteristic profile of \emph{mature} research ecosystems: doubling times hover in the low-teens and gradually lengthen over time, reflecting steady compounding from a high base rather than explosive growth from a low base.
 Greece climbs from mid-single-digit doubling times in the 1960s toward the teens by the 1990s and 2000s, consistent with long-horizon capacity building in a smaller system.
-Against this backdrop, Iran’s trajectory is distinctive: a pre-1979 low-doubling-time regime (fast momentum), a dramatic spike to \(>\)20 years at the turning point, a late-1980s normalization, a short early-200
+Against this backdrop, Iran’s trajectory is distinctive: a pre-1979 low-doubling-time regime (fast momentum), a dramatic spike to \(>\)20 years at the turning point, a late-1980s normalization, a short early-2000s before slowing again.